 “This is one of those events where everyone from a five year-old kid to an eighty-five year-old grandma can come and be part of [it] and it’s just so energetic.
 You see all of the age groups out here participating and really having an impact on our community,” said Newman Aguiar, a former district governor for Rotary Club district 7710.

-This marks the tenth year that area Rotary Clubs and Duke’s Office of Durham Affairs have organized the Million-meal event although, according to Aguiar, they actually reached one million meals during their sixth year.
+This marks the tenth year that area Rotary Clubs and Duke’s Office of Durham and Community Affairs have organized the Million-meal event although, according to Aguiar, they actually reached one million meals during their sixth year.
 Inter-Faith Food Shuttle, a local nonprofit focusing on food education and distribution, delivered the finished meals to food pantries throughout the Triangle with the help of their partner organizations.
 Members of A Movable Feast and St. Titus’ Episcopal Church brought cookies, crackers and homemade chili to nourish volunteers as they worked.

 In addition to packing meals, the groups collected a total of 669 pounds of canned food, personal hygiene items, and other non-perishable goods as part of a donation drive for the food pantries of Durham Tech and N.C.
 Central University.